ClusterCockpit/cc-doc/content/en/docs/explanation/authentication.md

   * Return public cross login key
   * Otherwise return standard public key
 * Check if claims are valid
-* Depending on the option `validateUser` the roles are extracted from JWT token or taken from user object fetched from database
+* Depending on the option `validate-user` the roles are extracted from JWT token or taken from user object fetched from database
 * Ask browser to delete the JWT cookie
 * In case user does not exist in the database and the option `SyncUserOnLogin`